 Simple Blackwood Bids and Responses

 The responses are extremely simple.
-A 4NT bid asks responder to show how many Aces he has:
+A 4NT bid after trumps are agreed asks responder to show how many Aces he has.
+In the original Blackwood, aces are the only key cards shown, but other versions expand this to include the trump king and even the trump queen.

 |Response to 4NT||Meaning|